matm/jQuery-File-Upload-Wiki/jQuery-file-upload-for-java.md

 **Note:**
 This tutorial is for the outdated [v4 branch](https://github.com/blueimp/jQuery-File-Upload/tree/v4) of the plugin.
-User contributions for an updated example are welcome.
+User contributions for an updated example are welcome (see https://github.com/klaalo/jQuery-File-Upload-Java).

 Here is a sample application that demonstrates how the file upload via this plugin can be posted to a Java servlet and processed on the backend.